guoliang724/npm-tiny-js-utils/README.md

 ## 🤝 Contributing

-If you encounter any issues while using tiny-js-ultik, or if you have any suggestions or ideas, feel free to open an issue or submit a pull request on [GitHub](https://github.com/guoliang724/npm-tiny-js-utils).
+If you encounter any issues while using tiny-js-ulti2, or if you have any suggestions or ideas, feel free to open an issue or submit a pull request on [GitHub](https://github.com/guoliang724/npm-tiny-js-utils).

 ## 📝 License

-tiny-js-ulti is released under the MIT License.
+tiny-js-ulti2 is released under the MIT License.
 For more details, please refer to the [LICENSE](./license) file.